smcl/xsms/README.md

 ## TODO

-* clean-up the UI, make it match the xmonad style I have and give inbox a scrollbar: http://stackoverflow.com/questions/16188420/python-tkinter-scrollbar-for-frame
+* clean-up the UI, make it match the xmonad style I have (using ttk style in xsms/style.py)
-* fill out the (TODO) sections below
 * reply, mark as [un]read, delete/archive functionality
-* window should be fixed-height and have a scrollbar

 ## Install